Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Introduction

 The organization of the rest is as follows.
 Section~\ref{Sec:reviewofstaticrespose} presents a brief review of a static response of the Schwarzschild black hole to spin-$s$ field perturbations.
-In Sec.~\ref{Sec:HiddenSymmetryfromAdS2}, we reduce the problem of the static spin-$s$ field perturbation on the Schwarzschild black hole into that of static scalar fields in ${\rm AdS}_2$, and further show a hidden symmetric structure governing the perturbations from the perspective of spacetime conformal symmetry of the reduced geometry.
-We then explain in Sec.~\ref{Sec:VanishingLovefromSymmetry} no static response of the Schwarzschild black hole in terms of the symmetric structure.
-In Sec.~\ref{Sec:VanishingLoveofKerrBH}, we discuss no static response of Kerr black holes and a hidden symmetric structure.
-Section~\ref{Sec:Conclusion} is devoted to the summary and discussion of this paper.
-Appendices give the supplemental materials; a weakly time-dependent perturbation case; derivation of a ladder operator from spacetime conformal symmetry and the application of the operator to perturbations to the Schwarzschild-Tangherlini black hole~\cite{Tangherlini:1963bw}.
+In Sec.~\ref{Sec:HiddenSymmetryfromAdS2}, we reduce the problem of the static spin-$s$ field perturbation on the Schwarzschild black hole to that of static scalar fields in ${\rm AdS}_2$, and further show a hidden symmetric structure governing the perturbations from the perspective of spacetime conformal symmetry of the reduced geometry.
+We then explain in Sec.~\ref{Sec:VanishingLovefromSymmetry} the no static response of the Schwarzschild black hole in terms of the symmetric structure.
+In Sec.~\ref{Sec:VanishingLoveofKerrBH}, we discuss the relation between the vanishing Love numbers and a hidden symmetric structure.
+Section~\ref{Sec:Conclusion} is devoted to the summary and implication of this paper.
+Appendices give the supplementary materials; a slowly-varying perturbation case, derivation of a ladder operator from spacetime conformal symmetry and the application of the operator to perturbations to the Schwarzschild-Tangherlini black hole~\cite{Tangherlini:1963bw}.